 Dear Birth Parent(s):

-First and foremost, thank you for considering us in what we imagine may be one of the most challenging decisions of your life.
-We don’t assume or judge the circumstances that have placed you in this situation but hope that by giving you a glimpse into our lives and learning about us it can bring you some comfort, if selecting us for adoptive parents.
+First and foremost, thank you for considering us in what we imagine may be one of the most challenging decisions in your life.
+We don’t assume to know or judge the circumstances that have placed you in this situation but hope that by giving you a glimpse into our lives and learning about us it can bring you some comfort, if selecting us as adoptive parents.

 How we met is as memorable as the life we have lived.
 As fate would have it, we met upon graduating from college.
-We had attended different universities and at the time neither of us was looking for love the day we crossed paths.
-However, fireworks went off when we met over the 1998 Independence Day weekend getaway planned by a mutual friend, and we have been in love since then.
+We each attended different universities and neither one of us was looking for love the day we crossed paths.
+However, fireworks went off when we met over the 1998 Independence Day weekend getaway, planned by a mutual friend, and we have been in love since then.

-In the fall of 2000, Veronica began Psychology Graduate School in San Francisco, CA while Ernesto went off to Medical school in Chicago, IL.
-Having a long distance relationship became the first major challenge in our relationship.
+In the fall of 2000, Veronica began her Doctorate in Psychology in San Francisco, CA while Ernesto went off to Medical school in Chicago, IL.
+Having a long-distance relationship became the first major challenge in our relationship.
 Needless to say, it was a difficult time in our lives.
-Coursework was intense, we were away from one another and our families, and it was a cultural shock.
-Most of our classmates did not share our upbringing and backgrounds, and there were periods were it felt extremely isolating.
 Yet through it all, we built friendships, networks, remained connected, faithful and committed to our relationship.
-Two months after Ernesto graduated, we got married.
-Veronica also graduated but it took her longer, finishing in 4 and a half years due to a significant illness she experienced during her second year.
+In 2004, we got married and lived in Chicago for a few years.